Chapter 7. Creating pre-hardened images with image builder OpenSCAP integration

 Warning

-Image builder does not include support for FIPS boot mode.
-As a result, OpenSCAP profiles that require FIPS mode to be enabled, such as DISA STIG, are not currently supported.
+RHEL image builder does not include support for FIPS boot mode.
+Consequently, OpenSCAP profiles that require the FIPS mode to be enabled, such as DISA STIG, are not supported.

 7.1.
 Differences between Kickstart and pre-hardened images